-Ultra-Low NOx Flares
+Ultra-Low--NOx Flares

-The new generation of ultra-low-NOx flare utilizes a pre-mixed gas stream with air-assist combustion and is designed with ultra-low NOx burners resulting in decreased NOx and VOC emissions.
+The new generation of ultra-low-NOx flare utilizes a pre-mixed gas stream with air-assist combustion and is designed with ultra-low-NOx burners resulting in decreased NOx and VOC emissions.
 These ultra-low-NOx flares can achieve NOx emissions of less than 0.025 pounds per Million Btu (see Table 5).
 The technology has been available for almost a decade.
-There are two major manufactures of these ultralow NOx flares.
-John Zink Hamworthy Combustion (John Zink) produces Zink Ultra Low Emissions (ZULE®) flare, which electronically control air-to-fuel ratio within the enclosed flare to provide more efficient destruction and less NOx emissions without an increase of carbon monoxide.
+There are two major manufactures of these ultra-low-NOx flares.
+John Zink Hamworthy Combustion (John Zink) produces Zink Ultra Low Emissions (ZULE®) flare, which electronically control air-to-fuel ratio within the enclosed flare to provide more efficient destruction and less NOx emissions without an increase of earbon monoxideCO emissions.
 The other ultra-low-NOx flare is the Certified Ultra-Low Emissions Burner (CEB®) produced by the Aereon Corporation.
 It incorporates the premixing of gases and patented wire mesh burner technology that allows for more surface area, resulting in more efficient combustion and retention of heat, with a decrease of NOx emissions.
 Due to the added complexity in the design of the ultra-low-NOx flares, some stakeholders have experienced reliability issues.
 This is especially true of the early generation flares installed that do not combust a constant gas flow.
-More recently, Perennial Energy has introduced an ultra-low-NOx Flare, with guarantees of 0.025 NOx and 0.06 CO.
-These flares have a smaller footprint, 100% stainless steel burners, and use technology that involves automatic air fuel ratio controls with proprietary burner technology.
+More recently, Perennial Energy has introduced an ultra-low-NOx Fflare, with guarantees of 0.025 pounds of NOx per MMBtu and 0.06 pounds of CO per MMBtu.
+These flares have a smaller footprint, 100% percent stainless steel burners, and use technology that involves automatic air fuel ratio controls with proprietary burner technology.